Telework and Energy

 What next?

-Although telework has enjoyed considerable success over the past three
+Although telework has enjoyed considerable success over the past four

 decades, the time has come to get serious about its future.
 It may soon